facebookresearch/hydra/website/docs/plugins/optuna_sweeper.md

 ## Example 2:  Multi-Objective Optimization

-We include another example in the directory. `example/multi-objective.py` implements a simple benchmark function which has two objective values.
-We'd like to minimize both objectives simultaneously.
+In the same directory, `example/multi-objective.py` implements a simple benchmark function, which has two objective values.
+We want to minimize two objectives simultaneously.

 You can discover the Optuna sweeper parameters with: